 In 2010, Susana Martinez was elected governor of the State of New Mexico.
-She became New Mexico’s first female governor and the first Hispanic female elected governor in the history of the United States.
+She became New Mexico’s first female governor and the first Hispanic female governor in the history of the United States.
 Prior to being elected governor, Martinez was a prosecutor for 25 years along the nation’s southern border and served as Doña Ana County’s elected district attorney for over half that time.
 As governor, she prioritized keeping New Mexico’s communities safe, ensuring all students receive a high-quality education, and diversifying and growing the state’s economy.

 When Governor Martinez took office in 2011, she inherited a nearly half-billion-dollar budget deficit, on a state budget that totaled just over $5.5 billion at the time.
 Through responsible spending and a commitment to expanding and diversifying the state’s economy, she turned the largest structural deficit in state history into a $2 billion surplus by the time she left office.
 She never raised taxes.
 In fact, she vetoed over $1 billion in proposed tax increases, and cut taxes and fees 61 times while in office.